v1leftw/3_bars/README.md

 ## Description ##

-That script was built to get informartion about bar that user interested in from JSON-file.
+That script was built to get information about bar that user interested in from JSON-file.
 Information that user can get:
 - Bar with the most seats
 - Bar with the least seats